-FIGURE 15 Education Incentive Program
+FIGURE 10 Education Incentive Program

-Hope Credit Lifetime Learning Credit Tax incentives Per student: 100% of first \$1,200 and 50% of next \$1,200 used for tuition and fees for higher education for at least half-time students incurring expenses during the tax year (\$1,800 max for 2008) Per taxpayer: 20% of first \$10,000 for tuition and fees for any higher education, including upgrading skills, paid on behalf of taxpayer, spouse, or dependent to whom taxpayer is allowed an exemption Restrictions Only for first 2 postsecondary years May not be claimed using any expenses paid by a Coverdell ESA distribution Maximum of 2 tax years Nonrefundable Not allowed for persons claimed as dependents on another taxpayer's return May not be claimed in the same tax year for the same person as claimed for the Hope credit May not be claimed using any expenses paid by a Coverdell ESA distribution Nonrefundable MAGI limits Phaseout range starts at \$48,000 and ends at \$58,000 for singles; the range is \$96,000 to \$116,000 for joint returns; and the credit is not available to married filing separately.
-Phaseout range starts at \$48,000 and ends at \$58,000 for singles; the range is \$96,000 to \$116,000 for joint returns; and the credit is not available to married taxpayers filing separately.
+American Opportunity Credit Lifetime Learning Credit Tax incentives Per student: 100% of first \$2,000 and 25% of next \$2,000 used for tuition and fees for higher education for at least half-time students incurring expenses during the tax year (\$2,500 max for 2009) Per taxpayer: 20% of first \$10,000 for tuition and fees for any higher education, including upgrading skills, paid on behalf of taxpayer, spouse, or dependent to whom taxpayer is allowed an exemption Restrictions Only for first 4 postsecondary years May not be claimed using any expenses paid by a Coverdell ESA distribution Maximum of 4 tax years 40% of credit is refundable Not allowed for persons claimed as dependents on another taxpayer's return May not be claimed in the same tax year for the same person as claimed for the Hope or American Opportunity credit May not be claimed using any expenses paid by a Coverdell ESA distribution Nonrefundable MAGI limits Phaseout range starts at \$80,000 and ends at \$90,000 for singles; the range is \$160,000 to \$180,000 for joint returns; and the credit is not available to married filing separately.
+Phaseout range starts at \$50,000 and ends at \$60,000 for singles; the range is \$100,000 to \$120,000 for joint returns; and the credit is not available to married taxpayers filing separately.